shinmorino/sqaod/README.md

 Collections of solvers/annealers for simulated quantum annealing on CPU and CUDA(NVIDIA GPU).

 ## Project status (as of 4/7)
-Alpha1 release has been done.<BR>
+Alpha1 has been released on 4/7.<BR>
+Implementation is already stable and performant.
+I'm still staying at alpha just for possible minor API changes.<BR>

-See milestones [here](https://github.com/shinmorino/sqaod/milestones?direction=asc&sort=due_date&state=open) for further development plan.
+Please visit milestones [here](https://github.com/shinmorino/sqaod/milestones?direction=asc&sort=due_date&state=open) for further development plan.

 ## Installation
 Here's an instruction to install alpha1 binary distribution of sqaod.
 Alpha1 binary distribuion is provided only for Ubuntu 16.04.<BR>
-If you want to use other Linux distribution, you need to build from source.
-See the wiki page, [Build from source](https://github.com/shinmorino/sqaod/wiki/Build-from-source).
+If you want to use other Linux distribution, currently you need to build from source.
+See wiki, [Build from source](https://github.com/shinmorino/sqaod/wiki/Build-from-source).<BR>
+Or if you need a binary distribution for your linux distro, please file a request to [Issues](https://github.com/shinmorino/sqaod/issues).
+Windows version and/or docker images are possible as well.

 ### 1. Installing NVIDIA Driver<BR>
 If you want to run CUDA-based solvers, you need NVIDIA GPU and NVIDIA driver installed on your machine.<BR>
 GPUs of compute capabiity 3.5 (2nd gen Kepler) or later is required.
-Recommendation is Maxwell(Compute Capability 5.0) or later.
+Recommendation is Maxwell(compute capability 5.0) or later.
 Please visit [CUDA GPUs](https://developer.nvidia.com/cuda-gpus) to check compute capability of GPUs.

 To install CUDA packages required for sqaod, please visit [CUDA downloads](https://developer.nvidia.com/cuda-downloads), and download 'deb(network)' or 'deb(local)' package.<BR>
 Afer downloading the deb package, run the following commands.
 Here, CUDA 9.1, deb(network) package is assumed.